Activity note: Hotel check-in from 3:00 p.m.

 Evening: At leisure.

-Activity note: Walking distances up to 1 mile with some steep and elevated terrain before the Bridalveil Fall viewpoint.
+Activity note: Walking distances up to 1 mile with some steep and elevated terrain before the Bridalveil Falls viewpoint.

-Breakfast: In The Majestic Yosemite Hotel Dining Room, enjoy a buffet style breakfast offering muffins and baked goods, fresh fruit salad, scrambled eggs, potatoes, bacon and sausage, French toast, granola plus milk, coffee, tea, juice, and water.
+Breakfast: At Yosemite Valley Lodge, enjoy a buffet style breakfast offering muffins and baked goods, fresh fruit salad, scrambled eggs, potatoes, bacon and sausage, French toast, granola plus milk, coffee, tea, juice, and water.

 Morning: Start the day at the Visitors Center to view the "Spirit of Yosemite", a 23-minute film about Yosemite National Park, and explore the exhibits.
 Without question, Yosemite is one of America's most beautiful and best known of our national parks.
 Designated as the country’s third national park in October 1890, Yosemite Valley and the Mariposa Grove of Giant Sequoias have been preserved since 1864.
 For the first time in history, Congress set land aside for the preservation and recreation for all people, and the national park concept was born.
 At the Visitors Center, a Ranger will further introduce us to Yosemite National Park.